 These elegant and luxurious houses are located all over the city, remnants from the age of privateering – richly decorated houses built by ship owners and privateers.
-The houses are collectively known as the Malouinières, with the most famous being the Puits Sauvage (Wild Well, in English), which is still owned by the descendants of the original occupants.
+The houses are collectively known as the Malouinières, with the most famous being the Puits Sauvage (Wild Well, in English), which the descendants of the original occupants still own.

-The month of September is a heritage month for Saint-Malo, and the houses are available to visit.
-But in the off months, you can do self-guided tours through the ‘neighborhoods’ and see the groupings of lavish houses and the surrounding buildings like bakeries and stables.
+The month of September is a heritage month for Saint Malo, and the houses are available to visit.
+But in the off months, you can do self-guided tours through the ‘neighborhoods’ and see the groupings of luxurious houses and the surrounding buildings like bakeries and stables.

 - Insider tip: Don’t miss the huge glass greenhouse containing an incredible cactus garden.

-Since these walls were for fortification, you can walk along the top (don’t worry, you won’t fall) for panoramic views of the city.
+Since these walls were for fortification, you can walk along the top (don’t worry, you won’t fall) for panoramic city views.
 The beauty of undertaking a walking tour by yourself is that you can stop whenever you see something that catches your eye.

 - Location: 6-2 Rue Guillaume le Gouverneur

-- Insider tip: Do this both at high tide and low tide for completely different views of the city and the coastline.
+- Insider tip: Do this at high and low temperatures for completely different views of the city and the coastline.

 Just to the north of the city lies the island of Cezembre.
-It’s the region’s hottest island, with beautiful sandy stretches of beach (and therefore a popular summer beach escape for both locals and travelers).
-Be sure to bring all your beach provisions like towels, snacks, and sunblock.
+It’s the region’s hottest island, with beautiful sandy stretches of beach (and, therefore, a popular summer beach escape for locals and travelers).
+Bring all your beach provisions like towels, snacks, and sunblock.

 The island’s history is fascinating.
-During the Second World War, it was a fortified island in use mainly by German soldiers and was heavily bombed by Allied forces.
+During the Second World War, it was a fortified island mainly used by German soldiers and was heavily bombed by Allied forces.
 Today, the remains are evident in the thousands of bomb craters.
-There are even mines that remain; therefore, parts of the former fortress are off-limits.
+Even mines remain; therefore, parts of the former fortress are off-limits.

-- Insider tip: Though there’s a bridge connecting the island to Saint-Malo, there are also ferries from the wharves that get you there in 15 minutes.
+- Insider tip: Though there’s a bridge connecting the island to Saint Malo, ferries from the wharves get you there in 15 minutes.